bjohn3301/bjohn3301/README.md

 - Python
 - IDA Pro / Ghidra

-## ⚖️ Legal Disclaimer:
+##  legal disclaimer:
-This repository is for **educational purposes only**.
-Modifying games or using hacks in online multiplayer games may violate terms of service and is illegal.
-Please use responsibly in a controlled environment or single-player games only.
+this repository is for **educational purposes only** modifying games or using hacks in online multiplayer games may violate terms of service and is illegal please use responsibly in a controlled environment or single-player games only

-## 📬 Contact:
+## contact:
 - [Discord](https://discord.gg/m5HSNr5ZVV)